martin-micimo/ansible-haproxy/README.md

 ### Firewalld

-:warning: If you want to use FirewallD Settings, this Role assumes, that you already habe FirewallD installed and enabled on the System.
+:warning: If you want to use Firewalld Settings, this Role assumes, that you already have Firewalld installed and enabled on the System.
 For more complicated Setups I would suggest using a dedicated Role.

 These Variables give you some limited control over Firewalld Settings: